-Interlocal Agreement between CareerSource Pinellas and Pinellas County between PINELLAS COUNTY, FLORIDA and
+Interlocal Agreement between CareerSource Pinellas and Pinellas County

-AGREEMENT

-WORKNET PINELLAS, INC. DBA CareerSource Pinellas
+AGREEMENT between PINELLAS COUNTY, FLORIDA and WORKNET PINELLAS, INC. DBA CareerSource Pinellas

-This Agreement is made and entered into on the day of Tebrus

-2019 ("Effective Date"), by and between Pinellas County, a political subdivision of the board created and existing under Chapter 445, Florida Statutes, (CSPIN).
+This Agreement is made and entered into on the the day of the 2019 ("Effective Date"), by and between Pinellas County, a political subdivision of the State of Florida (County), by and through its Board of County Commissioners and WorkNet Pinellas, Inc., a Florida nonprofit corporation, in its capacity as the workforce board created and existing under Chapter 445, Florida Statutes, (CSPIN).
+WITNESSETH: